bibartanjha/stat_ml_project/README.md

 We can use any of the 3 datasets above in our future code for our ML models.

 I've also written some basic python code in modeltraining/modeltraining.py.
 Ideally, our ML model training code will go in this file.

+### April 6th from Laurenz
+Initial Model structure is there.

+- ModelEvaluator class that takes a list of models to evaluate and data.
+- Each model must be a BaseModel implementation.
+- BaseModel take a model that needs to implement the fit() and predict() methods.

+See modeltraining.py for an example how to use it.